yashrajmani/Hacktoberfest2021/README.md

    * [yourusernamehere](https://github.com/yourusernamehere)

-5. Commit with a message. ( Or write "Wakanda Forever!") `Long live our king Chadwick!`
+5. Commit with a message. ( Or write "ALL IS WELL!")

 6. Make a pull request.
 [What is that?](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)